 - 1. Candidates will cultivate the capacity for reflection and gain new insights into their professional practice.
 They will learn to share experiences and wonderings about them through "self-talk" as well as in community. - 2.
 Candidates will develop reflective skills as a professional educator. - 3.
 Candidates will learn to become more self-aware and participate in a community of practice. - 4.
-Candidates will observe a video recording of their teaching and reflect on a pre-determined specific aspect of that instructional moment based on their original goal for instruction.
+Candidates will observe a video recording of their teaching and reflect on a pre-determined specific aspect of that instructional moment.

+Procedures:

-Procedures: Candidates are to video themselves working with students (small or large group), for a minimum of 15 minutes.
-During student teaching, one of these videos must record lesson implementation of teaching within the candidate's Unit Plan (for S-PAT).
-Candidates are then to review the video with an identified focus (connected to professional learning goal and Core Standards/Danielson Framework) and write a reflection guided by the Reflection Rubric (APPENDIX B).
+Candidates are to video themselves working with students (small or large group), for a minimum of 15 minutes.
+Candidates are then to review the video with an identified focus (connected to professional learning goal and Core Standards/Danielson Framework) and write a reflective journal entry guided by the reflection rubric (APPENDIX B).
 Candidates will engage in at least one seminar in which they share their video and reflection with peers and engage in collegial study/professional growth with support of liaison.